President Masayuki Aoki

 1. Company Overview

 Ubicom Holdings is a one-of-a-kind business innovation company that creates IT solutions to social issues, such as the shortage of manpower and a medical crunch.
-It recognizes the financial/public, medical, automobile, and manufacturing/robotics markets as strategic markets, and offers a broad range of IT solutions and services.
+It recognizes the medical, financial/public, automobile, and manufacturing/robotics etc. markets as strategic markets, and offers a broad range of IT solutions and services.

 1-1 Corporate History